-A Provider may request an Appeal regarding a claim denial or the amount of reimbursement on his or her own behalf by mailing, by the secure Provider Portal online, or faxing a DMS or Passport

-Provider Appeal Form with supporting documentation such as medical records to Passport Health Plan.
-A provider may appeal a Utilization Management authorization denial utilizing the same submission methods.
+A Provider may request an Appeal regarding a claim denial or the amount of reimbursement on their own behalf by mailing, by emailing, by the Availity Essentials portal, or by faxing a DMS or Passport Provider Appeal Form with supporting documentation such as medical records to Passport by Molina Healthcare.
+A provider may appeal a post-service Utilization Management authorization denial utilizing the same submission methods.
 Providers may file via:

-- Provider Online Portal found on www.Availity.com - Fax: (866) 315-2572 - E-mail: MHK_Provider_GnA@molinahealthcare.com - Postal mail: Passport Health Plan by Molina Healthcare Attention: Provider Appeal PO Box 36030 Louisville, KY 40233
+- Availity Essentials Portal found on Availity.com - Fax: (866) 315-2572 - E-mail: MHK_Provider_GnA@MolinaHealthcare.com - Postal mail: Passport by Molina Healthcare Appeals & Grievances PO Box 36030 Louisville, KY 40233

-Providers have sixty (60) calendar days from the date of our adverse determination to file an Appeal.
-Appeals submitted after that time will be denied for untimely filing.
-If the Provider feels they filed the Appeal within the appropriate time frame, the Provider may submit documentation showing proof of timely filing.
+Providers have 60 calendar days from the date of our adverse determination to file an Appeal.
+Appeals submitted after that time will be rejected for untimely filing.
+If the Provider feels they filed, the Appeal within the appropriate time frame then the Provider may submit documentation showing proof of timely filing.
 The only acceptable proof of timely filing is fax confirmation, a registered postal receipt signed by a representative of Passport or similar receipt from other commercial delivery services.

-Upon receipt of all required documentation, Passport Health Plan has thirty (30) calendar days to review the Appeal for Medical Necessity and conformity to Passport Health Plan guidelines and to render a decision to reverse or affirm.
-If the Appeal is not resolved within thirty (30) days, Passport may request a fourteen (14) calendar day extension from the Provider.
+Upon receipt of all required documentation, Passport by Molina Healthcare has 30 calendar days to review the Appeal for Medical Necessity and conformity to Passport guidelines and to render a decision to reverse or affirm.
+If the Appeal is not resolved within 30 days, Passport may request a 14-calendar-day extension from the Provider.
 If the Provider requests the extension, the extension shall be approved by Passport.

-It is the responsibility of the Provider to submit all the necessary documentation with their Appeal within sixty (60) calendar days of the denial to prevent a denial for lack of Information.
+It is the responsibility of the Provider to submit all the necessary documentation with their Appeal within 60 calendar days of the denial to prevent a denial for lack of Information.
 Any information received after that time frame will not be reviewed.